This is a collaborative post.

 Chances are you already do at least one of these things in your spare time – so why not get paid for it?

 By the way, this post contains affiliate links.
 That means if you buy something after clicking one of my links I may receive a commission, at no extra cost to you.
 Thank you!

 Most of us take dozens of pictures a day on our smartphones.
 But do you have a real talent for framing great snaps?
 There are several ways to turn photography into a side hustle!

 To really make money from photography, you’ll probably need more than your smartphone.
-They may impress your mates on Facebook, but you won’t get the results you need when trying to convey a professional approach.
+Your iPhone snaps may impress your mates on Facebook, but you won’t get the professional results you need when selling your services.
 Therefore, it’s best to invest in a decent camera if you want to gain credibility.

 If your skill with a camera borderlines on art, you can also make money by selling prints online.
 From using popular photography sites to your own website or online marketplaces such as Etsy, you could get yourself a reputation with the right exposure (no pun intended).

 Even better, upload your pictures to a stock photography site and you could be making a nice stream of passive income each time a snap sells.

 If you have a talent for the written word, there are all kinds of opportunities available to you.
 Writing is one of the best hobbies on a budget because you don’t need any special tools or equipment except your laptop.

 You might also consider approaching local companies by offering them your services as a writer for their websites, blogs or marketing materials.

 From personal finance to travel or cooking, you can start a blog in literally any niche.
 You can generate cash through affiliate marketing, ad revenue, sponsored posts and product sales.